-At the heart of the organization are values that strengthen and guide every personnel and program.
-They also serve as foundation for decision making and inspire a positive change.
+At the heart of the organization are the values that strengthen and guide every personnel and program.
+They also serve as a foundation for decision making and inspire a positive change.

 We strongly believe that every child, every woman and every individual regardless of their gender, disability, religion, caste or social status deserves a fair chance in every area to develop and prosper.
 We exercise inclusion and equality both internally and externally and is visible throughout our organization and its programs.